Linear Algebra

 Vectors

 A vector is a numeric measurement with directions.
-In two dimensions, a vector is of the form
+In two dimensions, a vector

 and the magnitude of this vector is given by